jconorgrogan/Informational-Constructivism/README.md

 ## The Core Logic: From Nothing to Structure

-## The Core Logic: From Nothing to Structure

 **Is there anything we can prove universally about any possible reality or system?
 What must be true simply from first principles?**

 We start by considering the most fundamental aspect: differences or distinctions.
 Logically, there are only three exhaustive possibilities for any potential reality or describable system: